-- In order to assure reasonable amount of workload, students are advised to spread their advanced courses between the three semesters. - An advanced course will open with a minimum number of either 10 registered students or the registration of at least 50% of the students of the program to the course.
-The lower of the two options.
+- In order to assure reasonable amount of workload, students are advised to spread their advanced courses between the three semesters. - An advanced (elective) course will open with a minimum number of either 10 registered students or the registration of at least 50% of the students of the program to the course.